dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-11-blogs_dirigible_custom_ds_2.markdown

 Except for the first task that is purely development and requires mostly domain knowledge for Dirigible APIs and H2 database, the rest of the tasks are a standard wiring mechanism and component model in OSGi.

-Let’s focus on each part now.
+Letâ€™s focus on each part now.

 ####Implementation
 Technologies such as Dirigible delegate to concrete dialects the handling of database-specific statements and the interface [IDialectSpecifier](https://github.com/eclipse/dirigible/blob/master/org.eclipse.dirigible/org.eclipse.dirigible.parent/repository/org.eclipse.dirigible.repository.ext/src/org/eclipse/dirigible/repository/ext/db/dialect/IDialectSpecifier.java) defines this contract.
 In addition, the interface also specifies some more generic characteristics of a database product kind, such as if it is a schemaless database or not (Yes, we look at you NoSQL!
 But more on that in a future blog).